canvas-medical/documentation/collections/_sdk/canvas_cli.md

 - `init`: Create a new plugin
 - `install`: Install a plugin into a Canvas instance
 - `uninstall`: Uninstall a plugin from a Canvas instance
+- `enable`: Enable a plugin from a Canvas instance
+- `disable`: Disable a plugin from a Canvas instance
 - `list`: List all plugins from a Canvas instance
 - `validate-manifest`: Validate the Canvas Manifest json file
 - `logs`: Listen and print log streams from a Canvas instance